Bring Simplicity to Your Content Marketing

 Smart competitors never stand pat.
 At least once a year, take an X-ray of your competitors’ marketing.

-Audit your competitors’ websites, apps, social media, news media and electronic marketplace presence.
-You’ll not only see strategies that are working, you’ll see the strategies they abandoned.
+Audit your competitors’ websites, apps, social media, news media, and electronic marketplace presence.
+You’ll not only see strategies that are working, but you’ll also see the strategies they abandoned.
 And evidence about why certain activities didn’t work.